EliaBattiston/SafeStreets/Implementation/API/README.md

 | pictureCount      | integer |     Y    |
 | pictures          | string  |     Y    |

-_pictures_ parameter is a json-formatted string representing an array of base64-encoded pictures.
+The _pictures_ parameter is a string representing a json array of base64-encoded `.jpg` pictures.

 #### Specific error codes